 When lining the loaf tin with baking paper, extend the baking paper over the sides of the tin to create a sling.
 This allows for easy removal of the loaf once baked.
 Binder clips come in handy to keep the parchment paper in place.

 This Spiced Date and Nut Loaf can be stored in an airtight container for 3 to 4 days.
 Alternatively, once baked, can be sealed in plastic wrap and foil before being placed in the freezer for up to 3 months.
-Allow defrosting in the fridge overnight before serving.
+Defrost the loaf in the fridge overnight before serving.

 Date and Nut Loaf FAQ

-The Date and Walnut recipe originated in Scotland but is enjoyed across the Commonwealth Countries such as South Africa, Australia and New Zealand.
+The Date and Walnut recipe originated in Scotland but is enjoyed across Commonwealth Countries such as South Africa, Australia, and New Zealand.

 Yes.
 A date and nut loaf, once baked, can be sealed in plastic wrap and foil before being placed in the freezer for up to 3 months.
-Allow defrosting in the fridge overnight before serving.
+Allow to defrost in the fridge overnight before serving.

 Yes.
 This date and nut loaf can be stored in an airtight container for 3 to 4 days.
 And can be made a day or two before an event.